A86 autoroute: Construction

+Construction on the A86 ring road began in 1968.
+By 1994, 50 km of expressway were open to traffic.
+At the time, the following sections were opened: Nanterre–La Courneuve, Bondy–Thiais, and Antony–Versailles.
+By 2000, an additional 14 km of expressway were open, with the only remaining section between Rueil-Malmaison and Vélizy-Villacoublay.

+Duplex A86 construction

+The remaining 10 km section west of Paris would have to traverse through neighborhoods as well as environmentally and culturally sensitive areas.
+In 1988, Cofiroute conceived a tunnel along the said section.
+In 1999, Cofiroute was granted a construction contract and a 75-year concession to build and operate the tunnel, respectively.
+By that point, the tunnel was to be built as a single-tube double-deck tunnel.
+"EMMA", a tunnel boring machine (TBM) with a 11.56 m diameter, was utilized to dig the tunnel.
+As a consequence of the Mont Blanc Tunnel fire, the tunnel was equipped with safety measures, including separating carriageways into separate decks.

+The tunnel was divided into two sections, each of which were dug and opened in two different periods.
+Tunneling on the 4.5 km northern section (Rueil-Malmaison–A13) and the 5.5 km southern section (A13–Vélizy-Villacoublay) occurred in 2000–2003 and in 2005–2007, respectively.
+The northern section opened on 25 June 2009 and the southern section on 9 January 2011.

 Duplex A86

-Inside of the 10 km (6,2 mi) Duplex A86 Tunnel northbound.
-The hard shoulder is on the left because the fire exits are located on the left side, as shown in this picture.
-The reverse is true when going southbound.

-The Duplex A86 is a 10 km (6,2 mi) long motorway tunnel in Paris, which forms part of the A86.
+The Duplex A86 is a 10 km motorway tunnel in Paris, which forms part of the A86.
 Unlike most tunnels, this one is a single tube, double deck tunnel.
-It opened in two stages: the northern section (Rueil-Malmaison - A13) opened on 26 June 2009 and the southern section (A13 - Vélizy-Villacoublay) on 9 January 2011.
+It opened in two stages: the northern section (Rueil-Malmaison–A13) opened on 25 June 2009 and the southern section (A13–Vélizy-Villacoublay) on 9 January 2011.
 It was initially open between 06:00 and 22:00.
 From 1 September 2009, it became operational 24/7.

-Due to the nature of this tunnel, it has a height restriction of 2 m (6 ft 6 in) which precludes large vehicles using the tunnel and has a speed limit of 70 km/h (43 mph).
+Due to the nature of this tunnel, it has a height restriction of 2 m which precludes large vehicles using the tunnel and has a speed limit of 70 km/h.
 Motorcycles and vehicles with dangerous goods are also not permitted.

+Other ring roads

+Other ring roads surrounding Paris or Île-de-France besides the A86 include the following: